Liane Foly: Career

-In 1984, Foly was discovered by Philippe Viennet and André Manoukian, who offered to write for her and record a demo.
-After much work she arrived in Paris in 1987 and obtained a meeting with Fabrice Nataf, artistic director and patron of Virgin France, who launched her career.
-She took on the name Liane Foly in 1986, Foly in homage to Dalí, who at the time said in an advertisement that he was mad for chocolate.
+In 1984, Foly was discovered by Philippe Viennet and André Manoukian, who offered to write and record a demo for her.
+After much work she arrived in Paris in 1987, and obtained a meeting with Fabrice Nataf, artistic director and CEO of Virgin France, who launched her career.
+She took on the name Liane Foly in 1986 in homage to Dalí, who at the time said in an advertisement that he was crazy about chocolate.
 In 1988, she published her first album, The Man I Love, promoted by the Ca va, ça vient single.
-It was a commercial success, landing in the top 50.
+It was a commercial success that landed in the top 50.
 The same year she performed on stage in Paris (La Cigale).
 The album was composed by André Manoukian, with lyrics written by Foly and Philippe Viennet.
 Her 1997 album, Caméléon, was Foly's first without André Manoukian.
 Produced by Philippe Viennet, it was largely ignored by the French public.
-She took a greater part in the composition of her 2000 album, Entre nous.
+She played a major part in the composition of her 2000 album, Entre nous.